Kamzik123/ansdk/README.md

 # ansdk
 Assasins Creed Black Flag SinglePlayer Modification SDK

 Complete modding sdk under work.
+This project does not modify any game files and does not contain any code from the game itself.

 Anyone can contribute and is encouraged to do so.